HaakonLyngstad/ProjectML2020/README.md

 ### Setting up the Django website

+The website is an example of how a online fraud detection text classifier could be implemented in a real use case.
+It also explaines our methods in manner suited for individuals without prior knowledge and/or education on how the used machine learning models functions.

 1. Make sure you are in the "mlwebsite" folder
 3. Write *python manage.py makemigrations* followed by *python manage.py migrate*.
 4. Write *python manage.py runserver* and go to http://127.0.0.1:8000/ in a browser
 5. You should now be able to access the website

+### Website presentation video

+If for some reason an interested party should find themselves unable to properly clone, install and run the website on their local machines, this repository also contains a short video showcasing the intended usage of the website.

 ## Code style